-The Trustee reviews the performance of Mercer on a regular basis versus agreed benchmarks and targets, over multiple time periods, with an emphasis on the long-term.
+The Trustee reviews the performance of the funds r on a regular basis versus agreed benchmarks and targets, over multiple time periods, with an emphasis on the long-term.

-The Trustee takes a long-term view when assessing whether Mercer should be replaced, and such decisions would not be made solely based on short-term performance concerns.
-Instead, changes would be driven by a number of factors that may lead to significant reduction in the Trustees' confidence that Mercer is able to perform in line with the stated objective of the strategy over the long term.
+The Trustee takes a long-term view when assessing whether the funds should be replaced, and such decisions would not be made solely based on short-term performance concerns.
+Instead, changes would be driven by a number of factors that may lead to significant reduction in the Trustees' confidence that the funds are able to perform in line with the stated objective of the strategy over the long term.

-The majority of the Managers are remunerated by way of a fee calculated as a percentage of assets under management.
+The Managers are remunerated by way of a fee calculated as a percentage of assets under management.
 The Trustee is also happy to consider paying a performance related fee where it believes it makes sense to do so.